-- T The letter T is shown printed on all trigger keys. - E The letter E indicates that the poly chord is assigned to a fixed MIDI note trigger (E = external).
-The absence of an E indicates that the chord is triggered by the local keyboard. - The display below shows a local keyboard trigger on A3 with notes on F2, F3, A3, and C4.
+- T This is shown printed on all trigger keys. - E This indicates that the poly chord is assigned from your external keyboard. - The display below shows external keyboard trigger on C2 with notes on A1, C2, and E2.
 The small dots on the keys show the notes in the selected chord: